NobuyaN/Waseda-Course-Scraper/README.md

 ## Waseda Course Scraper
 This scraper, built entirely with Scrapy framework, allows the extraction of Waseda's course syllabus from their syllabus search.
-Although the scraper is optimized with pre-existing URL mappings built with Selenium, which is not covered in this repository, it extracts approximately 35,000 core course details with Scrapy's built-in concurrency.
-All course details are stored in JSON format (Unfortunately, not in pretty-JSON).
+Although the scraper is optimized with pre-existing URL mappings built with Selenium, which is not covered in this repository (consider looking at waseda-pkeys-scraper), it extracts approximately 35,000 core course details with Scrapy's built-in concurrency.
+All course details are stored in JSONL format.

 ## Example Datum
 ```